chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

  - type: "BlogPosting"
 ---

-*The second post of a short series of post in which I describe my two latest project: ID3TagEditor and Mp3ID3Tagger.
+*The third of a short series of post in which I describe my two latest project: ID3TagEditor and Mp3ID3Tagger.
 In this post I will talk about Mp3ID3Tagger, a macOS application to edit id3 tag of your mp3 files.*

 ---